pimterry/loglevel/README.md

 v1.9.2 - Remove unnecessarily extra test & CI files from deployed package

+v2.0.0 **(In development)**
+- Removed support for Internet Explorer v10 and older.
+- Calling `debug(msg)` shows up as an actual “debug” level message in browser consoles (in v1, it showed up as “log” or “info” depending on your browser).

 ## `loglevel` for enterprise

 Available as part of the Tidelift Subscription.